treygriffith/connect-mongodb/Readme.md

     $ npm install connect-mongodb

+## Updating

+If you update this module, please clean your sessions database as some changes may affect the way the sessions are stored.

 ## Options

 You can build your MongoDB connection url passing an object with the following parameters: